Ravizoce/Techart-Trekkies-E-commerce/README.md

 form nev bar after sin in , a profile option is added which is dropdown from bootstrap with option profile and log out

-profile contain user info , from here you can ad Addresseses , change user info and delete account
+profile contain user info , from here you can ad Addresseses , change user info and delete account and change profile.